Government (New Zealand)

-- Government A-Z which lists and links to all the government departments.
+- Select Government A-Z for a list that links to all government departments.

-- data.govt.nz which has lots of data (statistics) on Health, Education, Transport and more.
+- Selecting data.govt.nz will take you to a website that has lots of data (statistics) on Health, Education, Transport and more.

-- Engaging with government which has an easy to read summary How government works.
+- Go to Engaging with government to find an easy to read summary about How government works.

 If you are looking for images of Prime Ministers, government buildings etc, current and historical magazine and newspaper articles and other media then the websites below may help.

-- Under the Collections tab at the top of the screen you will find a link to Politics where you can watch political debates and find out about New Zealand politicians.
+- Here you can watch political debates and find out about New Zealand politicians.